 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
 Indeed, that is good to hear.
-Even with that, when people have no mobility issues but who are unilingual, the assessment is on their mobility and not on their linguistic barrier, and this is what I am trying to showcase here.
-I am trying to include that caveat, that medical people focus on their mobility hence no escort is required, even though it becomes a linguistic barrier issue, hence this needs clarity in the policy, as too many decisions are based on health and mobility issues, and not language.
+Even with that, when people have no mobility issues but who are unilingual, the assessment is on their mobility and not on their linguistic barrier, and this is what I am trying to highlight here.
+I am trying to include the caveat that medical people focus on their mobility hence no escort is required even though it becomes a linguistic barrier issue.
+Therefore, this needs clarity in the policy because too many decisions are based on health and mobility issues, and not language.